In October 2012, Council approved its Core Strategy, known as Woking 2027, which sets out the Council's strategic planning policy.

 In approving submission of the proposals, Council agreed that the application would be for up to 1,200 new homes, including at least 129 elderly supported units.
 The final number and, split between affordable and open market properties, will be determined by Council and the Local Planning Authority.

-It is anticipated that works to leisure facilities, which received full planning consent in 2017, will commence in summer 2018.
+Works to the leisure facilities, which received full planning consent in 2017, will commence in summer 2018.

-TDL is currently finalising the detail of and obtaining construction tenders for the approved Phase 1 works which mainly affects the land occupied by Bishop David Brown School, the athletics track and neighbouring properties.
+TDL is currently finalising the details and obtaining construction tenders for the approved Phase 1 works which mainly affects the land occupied by Bishop David Brown School, the athletics track and neighbouring properties.